wiseman-timelord/Rpg-Gradio-Gguf/README.md

 # Chat-Linux-Gguf
 - Status: Working, see notes
-- Note: Readme here is mixed content with upcoming GPU version not yet present.
+- Note: Readme here is mixed content with version with features not yet present.

 ### Description
 Its a lightweight Chatbot native to Linux, that uses Gguf models to simulate conversations with contextual awareness in a Gradio interface in your Web-Browser.
 The idea is its a framework able to be customised to adapt the model interference to any task or purpose, for example, personal manager, email responder, etc.